hoangvanphi2004/DNP/README.md

  docker compose up
  ```
 7. Wait until the process is done!

 The video information would be saved in output folder as a json file.

 After the process is done.
-Remember to run the command
+Remember to run this command to shutdown the system

 ```bash
 docker compose down
 ```
-To shutdown the system

 ### 3.2 Visulize video information
 1. Go to the output folder, create folder name "visualize".
 2. Run this command in commandline: